worbis/apps-sdk/doc/tutorials/media_downloader.md

         render_item(items[i]);
     }

+!!!
+You also need to add this line at the beginning of the getJSON handler:
+		bt.stash.set('items', items);

 Right when the app comes up, there's a list of torrents to add.
 Unfortunately, the list is getting duplicated by the `$.getJSON` call completing.
 Let's modify `render_item` a little bit to make sure that doesn't happen anymore.
 Replace